 In the specific case of financial institutions (credit institutions, asset managers, investment services firms and insurance and reinsurance undertakings), the publication of Delegated Regulation (EU) 2021/2178 set out the key performance indicators to be published and further specified the methodology for complying with such disclosure.
-Financial institutions are a key player in the transition to a more sustainable economy through the management of significant capital flows. criteria for four other environmental goals: "Water protection", "Circular economy", "Pollution prevention" and "Biodiversity and ecosystems".
+Financial institutions are a key player in the transition to a more sustainable economy through the management of significant capital flows.

+Currently, the expert group is still in the process of finalising the criteria for four other environmental goals: "Water protection", "Circular economy", "Pollution prevention" and "Biodiversity and ecosystems".